Best Email to Notion Tools in 2026 (Complete Comparison)

 - More granular control than Zapier

-- Generally cheaper than Zapier for high volumes
+- Generally cheaper than Zapier at higher volumes

 Limitations: